lithons/markitdown-api/README.md

 ﻿# MarkItDown REST API Docker Container

+> [!WARNING]
+> This project is a work in progress, and is not feature complete or tested in production.

 A containerized REST API for Microsoft's MarkItDown library that converts various document formats to Markdown.

 ## Features